Understanding Executive Function: What It Is and Why It Matters

 Check for any deadlines or appointments

-3. Thoughtful Selection (2-3 minutes)
+3. Thoughtful Selection of Tasks (2-3 minutes)

 4. First Action Definition (1-2 minutes)

-Define first actions for each priority
+Define the first actions for each of your priority tasks

 Identify any potential obstacles